kunjan-cloud/gnb-mosaik-projects/README.md

-# gnb-mosaik-projects
+# IT-projects
-# GNB Mosaik – Academic Projects Portfolio
+# Academic Projects Portfolio

 ## About
 This repository contains academic projects completed as part of my Computer Systems Technician and Cloud-related coursework.